Member Login

 • Operation of a Coffee Shop at the monthly Hawthorn Craft Market in the Hawthorn Town Hall from 1985 to 2003 serving soup, sandwiches and Devonshire teas.

-• Establishment of the Boroondara Farmers' Market.
-On the third Saturday of every month up to 70 stall holders and 2000 customers come to Patterson Reserve in Auburn Road, Hawthorn, to buy a great range of fruit and vegetables, meats and prepared foods at this popular market.
+• Establishment of the Boroondara Farmers Market.
+On the third and fifth Saturday of every month up to 60 stall holders and 1200 customers come to Patterson Reserve in Auburn Road, Hawthorn, to buy a great range of fruit and vegetables, meats and prepared foods at this popular market.
 Club members do the set up and clear away work on a roster basis.
-Established in 2003, this project is now the Club’s major fundraiser and was recently voted the best farmers market in Victoria.
+Established in 2003, this project is now the Club’s major fundraiser and has in the past been voted the best farmers market in Victoria.

 • Sewing machines for East Timor.
 More than 500 second-hand sewing machines were collected by Club members, serviced and shipped to East Timor in 2001, together with large quantities of fabric and haberdashery.